Working in the UK

 Upon reaching your course end date, you can start working full-time up until your visa expiry date, for a maximum period of 4 months.
 Its therefore important that before you reach your visa expiry date/the 4 month period after your course end date, you apply to switch into another immigration category or otherwise leave the UK.

-During this 4 month period you may have the option to switch to another visa which permits you to work in the UK after your Tier 4 visa expires.
+During this 4 month period you may have the option to switch to another visa which permits you to work in the UK after your Student Visa or Tier 4 visa expires.